UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 # Using groupby

 Pandas has a solution for this.
-It’s not uncommon to be interested in examining specific groups in our data hence there is a verb helpful in grouping like-rows together. `df.groupby()` allows us to group our data based on a specified column.
+It’s not uncommon to be interested in examining specific groups in our data hence there is a verb that is helpful in grouping like-rows together. `df.groupby()` allows us to group our data based on a specified column.

 Let’s group our candybars dataframe on the `mfr` column and save it as object `mfr_group`.